-Source: SERO Sustainable Fisheries (SF) Access permits database (accessed June 2023).
+Source: SERO Sustainable Fisheries Access permits database (accessed June 2023).

 Commercial participants/vessels must possess a limited access golden tilefish longline endorsement to legally deploy bottom longline gear for this SG species in the federal waters of the South Atlantic.
-A total of 22 such endorsements were issued during 2020 and throughout the 2016 through 2020 time-series.
-Three or more such endorsements were held during 2020 only in the communities of Port Orange and Fort Pierce in Florida, and in Little River in South Carolina.
-A total of 32 black sea bass pot endorsements were held in the South Atlantic region during 2020, with three or more such endorsements held only in the communities of Sneads Ferry in North Carolina, Little River in South Carolina, and Ponce Inlet in Florida.
+Based on a review of the available permit data, a total of 22 such endorsements were issued during 2020 and during each year during the 2016 through 2020 timeseries.
+For the sake of brevity, only those communities with three or more residents holding the endorsements during 2020 are reported here; these are Port Orange and Fort Pierce in Florida, and Little River in South Carolina.
+Similarly, commercial participants/vessels must possess a limited access black sea bass pot endorsement to legally pursue black sea bass with pot gear.
+A total of 32 such endorsements were held in the South Atlantic region during 2020 and throughout the 2016 through 2020 time-series.
+Three or more such endorsements were held during 2020 only in the communities of Sneads Ferry, North Carolina; Little River, South Carolina; and Ponce Inlet, Florida.